-Following the CDF Library, Archive & Museum support policy for open access and open science, this document is https://creativecommons.org/licenses/by-nc-sa/4.0/
+Following the CDF Library, Archive & Museum support policy for open access and open science, this document is distributed under a Creative Commons by-nc-sa license.

 Introduction

 History is conventionally defined as the period in which human societies produced written texts.
 Arbitrary as it is, such a definition reflects an undeniable fact: through artifacts, manuscripts, prints, images, and many other documents (understood as "any material capable of containing and transmitting some type of information"), it is possible to reconstruct the journey of human beings along the centuries.
 And while such documents definitively leave out a vast majority of events and characters, they provide at least a basic line allowing the production of an elementary historical panorama.